M7OCM/890/README.md

 - Ability to disable green LED flashing when scanning/searching
 - and many more ui improvements...

-Note, the name tag font is UPPER CASE only and limited in special characters: A-Z 0-9 . : - = < >
+Note, the 10 character name tag font is UPPER CASE western alphanumeric only and limited in special characters/punctuation: . : - = < >

-Lower case or any other characters will not display.
+Lower case or any other characters will not display ie tag will be blank.

 ## Background and previous versions
 Radtel, Ruyage, iradio v1.34 (initially v1.33) transceiver firmware was originally reversed and rewritten in C by Dual Tacyhon to become Open Edition FirmWare (OEFW).
 Developed further by OEFW community during late 2023.